Do You Need Planning Permission to Build a Tree House?

 When building your tree house, it’s essential to make sure it’s durable and safe to use, but there are other considerations to keep in mind.
 Not all trees are suitable for supporting the weight of a treehouse.
 Using appropriate hardware will ensure that the tree is free to move and does not become damaged during the installation process or over time as the tree grows.

 The materials you use for the build should be carefully selected based on their durability and how they need to function.
 The tree house will be just as exposed to the elements as a regular structure.
 Our breadth of knowledge and experience building outdoor timber structures ensures that your treehouse will last a long time with little to no maintenance.
+Careful material choice and construction methods can also support your planning application by demonstrating longevity and safety.

 Common Things to Avoid When Building a Tree House